. THE SPACE TRANSPORTATION INDUSTRY

 .
 Countdown milestones and key events before lift-off

-About the Video: Apollo 11 was the spaceflight which landed the first humans, Neil Armstrong and Edwin "Buzz" Aldrin, Jr, on Earth's Moon in 1969.
+Note: Apollo 11 was the spaceflight by which occured the first landing humans on the Earth's Moon in 1969, Neil Armstrong and Edwin "Buzz" Aldrin Jr.

 By the end of 2016, there were 82 different orbital launch vehicles operating around the world.
 This figure includes variants of a family of vehicles.
 For example, there are 10 Atlas V variants defined by the number of solid rocket boosters used, type of fairing by diameter, and type of Centaur upper stage (single or dual engine).
 Not all of these vehicles are available for commercial use, whereby a payload customer can “shop around” for a ride into orbit.